-25. If a child continues to make little or no progress over a sustained period or where they continue to work at levels at least 1 year or more below Age Related Expectations, despite SEND support, the school will involve specialists including those from outside agencies e.g. Speech and Language Therapist, Occupational Health Therapist.
+25. If a child continues to make little or no progress over a sustained period or where they continue to work at levels substantially below the age-expected level despite SEND Support, the school will involve specialists including those from outside agencies.
 The views of parents and the child must be considered at all levels of intervention.